Things You Can't Miss at the Berlin Wall

 Berlin Wall Memorial, Bernauer Strasse| ©Tim Gage

-If you decide to take the tour on your own, the Memorial is a monument not to be missed.
-The popular tourist attraction is included in some of the city's tourist passes, such as the Berlin Welcome Card.
+If you decide to explore on your own, the Memorial is a monument you cannot miss.
+This popular tourist attraction is included in some city passes, such as the Berlin Welcome Card.

-It is a monument where it is worth stopping at leisure to enjoy the different spaces that make it up.
-The first thing you will find is a segment of the Berlin Wall still standing next to one of the emblematic watchtowers.
+It is a monument worth taking your time to enjoy the different spaces that make it up.
+The first thing you will see is a section of the Berlin Wall still standing next to one of the iconic watchtowers.

 The Documentation Centre shows details of the construction of the wall and the situation that led to the division of the city.

-Finally, you will find the Chapel of Reconciliation, inaugurated in 2000 on the remains of a former church located in the middle of the Death Strip and destroyed in 1985.
+Finally, you will find the Chapel of Reconciliation, inaugurated in 2000 on the remains of an old church located in the middle of the Death Strip and destroyed in 1985.

 The Memorial is very close to the S-Nordbahnhof station in the Mitte district.
-You can reach this area of Berlin by various means of transport including the underground (lines S1 S2 S25 S26), the bus (line 247) or the Berlin tram (lines M10, 12 and M8).
+You can reach this area of Berlin by various means of transport, including the underground (lines S1, S2, S25 and S26), bus (line 247) and the Berlin tram (lines M10, 12 and M8).

 • Duration: You will need between 45 and 60 minutes to tour the facilities.